-5. Get a clear handle of where the business is going.
+5. Get a clear handle on where the business is going.

 Home business entrepreneurs need to keep track of their financial records, in order to determine the direction of the business.
-Doing so alerts you of problems that can affect cash flow of the business, or factors that can threaten the very life of your business.
-Financial understanding also provides a concrete measure for entrepreneurs as to what is working, and what is not, in your busines.
+Doing so alerts you to problems that can affect the cash flow of the business or factors that can threaten the very life of your business.
+Financial understanding also provides a concrete measure for entrepreneurs as to what is working, and what is not, in your business.

 Start by carefully tracking your resources.
 Do a better job of managing your finances – where your money is going, what are the results of those efforts, and where you should focus your efforts.
 Here are some things you can do:

 - Improve the way you track your finances.
 You need to know how much money you are making: if you are doing your financial books once a year, you either need to start doing it weekly (at least) or hire an accountant or bookkeeper to do it for you.